Covered in this article

 List of Expected Config fields

-• Bucket Name and folder - name of S3 bucket to read files from
+• Bucket Name and folder (string, required) – Name of S3 bucket to read files from.

-• Emit Behaviour: Options are: default is Emit Individually emits each object in separate message, Fetch All emits all objects as array in one object with key results
+• Fetch All – Emits all objects as an array in one object with key results.

-• Enable File Attachments: If selected, the contents of the file will be exported in addition to the attachment.
+• Enable File Attachments (boolean, optional) – If selected, the contents of the file will be exported as an attachment in addition to the metadata.

 Output metadata: